 Installing our test faucets was straightforward.
 The company advises precise measurement and careful trimming during installation.
 But, with those strictures in mind, our plumbers encountered no particular problems and rated installation "easy" on a four-point scale of "very easy" to "very hard."

-Unlike bathroom faucets, kitchen, bar, and prep faucets are not collected into series along with matching kitchen and bar accessories.
-Accessories (soap and lotion dispensers, faucet hole covers, baseplates, and various drains) are generic and not keyed to the design of a particular faucet.
-They are general enough to coordinate with any of Sigma's kitchen, prep, or bar faucets.
+Unlike bathroom faucets, kitchen, bar, and prep faucets are not gathered into collections along with matching accessories.
+Kitchen accessories are limited to soap and lotion dispensers, faucet hole covers, baseplates, and various drains.
+These are all generic and not keyed to the design of a particular faucet.
+They are general enough, however, to coordinate with any of Sigma's kitchen, prep, or bar faucets.

 For detailed information on faucet finishes, including how they are applied and the advantages and disadvantages of each type of finish, see Faucet Finishes.